LouisFaure/scFates/README.md

 ## PPT

-A simple PPT inspired approach, intially coming from the [crestree R package](https://github.com/hms-dbmi/crestree)
+A [simple PPT](https://www.acsu.buffalo.edu/~yijunsun/lab/Paper/simplePPT.pdf) inspired approach, translated from the [crestree R package](https://github.com/hms-dbmi/crestree), code has been also adapted to run on GPU for accelerated tree inference.

 Citations
 =========